 5 Things to Consider When Choosing Your Health Coverage

 Choosing a health insurance plan can feel like an overwhelming task.
 Here are five things to keep in mind when choosing health coverage for you and your family.
-For specific information on plan components, see your plan’s Summary of Benefits and Coverage (available from an insurance company), call the insurer directly or visit the insurer’s website.
+For specific information on plan components, see your plan’s Summary of Health care items or services covered by health plans.
+Examples include emergency services, hospitalization, prescription drugs, laboratory services and wellness visits.
+Benefits and Coverage (available from an insurance company), call the insurer directly or visit the insurer’s website.

 1. Type of Plan and Provider Network

 Do the health care provider s, hospitals and pharmacies you prefer fall within the plan’s network ?